Politics as a Vocation: The two forms of the state

 Weber delineates two different ideas of the "state" based on the relationship between the administrators and their access to the actual means of administration.
 The first form is "patrimonialism" and dependent on the personality of the ruler, and the loyalty of his followers.
 There is no emphasis on technical capacity as there is in the second form of the state, which is considered to be modern.
 In the modern form, the administrators do not personally own the money, buildings, and organizations they direct.
 Executive decisions often remain with political figures, even though they do not have the technical ability that the modern professional administrators do.

 Translations

-"Politik als Beruf" has been translated into English at least four times, in:
+"Politik als Beruf" has been translated into English at least five times, in: